yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 Thus, no matter what software you're creating, you're using modules created for you by **others**.
 Someone else spent his or her time to help you.

+{% quote Just admit that you don't care; it's not a crime, after all %}

 Now, you're not giving anything back.
 I'm curious, why is that?

 There could be two reasons.
 The first one is that you just don't care.